rosielleny/Unsupervised-Machine-Learning/README.md

 *Installation*

-An code editor able to read .ipynb files can be used to run the program, and the UsArrests.csv will need to be in the same folder as the us_arrests_captone.ipynb
+A code editor able to read .ipynb files can be used to run the program, and the UsArrests.csv will need to be in the same folder as the us_arrests_captone.ipynb

 *Usage*